elasticalva/saveDOCUMENTATION/docs/03story.md

 sidebar_label: The Story
 ---

-Delving deeper, you need to flesh out the descriptions of the story, setting, and who the characters will eventually be.
+Delving deeper, you need to flesh out the descriptions of the story, setting, and who the characters will eventually be..